-FAMILY N AEDICINE SUB-INTERNSHIP COURSE OBJECTIVES EPO FMSI-1 Demonstrate proficiency in accurate and thorough information gathering and documentation from hospitalized patients through history-taking, physical examination, and the use of laboratory data, imaging, and other tests.
+FAMILY M EDICINE SUB-INTERNSHIP COURSE OBJECTIVES EPO FMSI-1 Demonstrate proficiency in accurate and thorough information gathering and documentation from hospitalized patients through history-taking, physical examination, and the use of laboratory data, imaging, and other tests.
 1 FMSI-2 Demonstrate proficiency in developing focused and accurate differential diagnoses on hospitalized patients based on patient information and preferences, current scientific evidence, and clinical judgment.
-1,2 FMSI-3 Recognize acutely ill patients that require immediate stabilization and intervention 1,2 FMSI-4 Demonstrate increasing responsibility under direct supervision to manage the care of hospitalized patients.
+1, 2 FMSI-3 Recognize acutely ill patients that require immediate stabilization and intervention 1, 2 FMSI-4 Demonstrate increasing responsibility under direct supervision to manage the care of hospitalized patients.
 1 FMSI-5 Develop diagnostic, treatment, and management plans appropriate to patient's conditions utilizing shared decision-making techniques.
 1 FMSI-6 Communicate effectively with patients and their families across a broad range of socioeconomic and cultural backgrounds.
 4

 FMSI-7 Demonstrate interprofessional collaborative skills in working as a team member with other members of the health care team, care coordinators, nurses, and consultants.
-FMSI-8 Demonstrate knowledge of the occurrence of medical errors/adverse events throughout the continuum of 6 care
+1, 4 FMSI-8 Demonstrate knowledge of the occurrence of medical errors/adverse events throughout the continuum of care 6

-Component Learning objectives Assessment Inpatient Medicine MAPS TO Recognize ill patients in the hospital setting and the need for rapid assessment and stabilization Perform complete history and exams on patients newly admitted to Performance rating/checklist Faculty assessment of FM-1, FM-2, the inpatient service • Faculty assessment of communication skills FM-3, FM-4, 3.
-Develop comprehensive and prioritized differential diagnoses on • Faculty assessment of FM-5, FM-6, hospitalized patients discharge summary FM-7, FM-8 4.
-Interpret diagnostic tests performed on hospitalized patients and feedback provided Communicate effectively through oral and written documentation Complete at least one discharge summary to the student using a rubric Required Patient 1.
-Document at least 60 inpatient encounters at the perform level of Weekly review of Encounters participation patient logs in ETS MAPS TO 2.
-Document at least 1 Hospital Admission and at least 1 Hospital FM-1, FM-2, Discharge as the visit type 3.
-Document the following problem categories at the specified FM-3 minimum number and level of participation: abdominal pain, cellulitis, chest pain, congestive heart failure exacerbation, COPD exacerbation, dehydration, DKA/hyperglycemia, GI bleeding, mental status changes, pneumonia, sepsis, syncope, TIA/CVA, unstable angina.
-Required 1.
-Document at least 2 transitions of care handoffs Weekly review of Documentation 2.
-Document at least 2 interprofessional activities patient logs in ETS MAPS TO FM-1, FM-5, Document at least one inpatient history and physical examination witnessed by a faculty member FM-7 withessed by a faculty member Educational Goals 1.
-At the beginning of the clerkship define one educational goal Review and feedback MAPS TO including EBM resources to be used provided by Education FM-1, FM-3, 2.
-After the clerkship, self-assess progress on achievement of Director FM-5, FM-8 educational goal Identify systems errors and propose and evaluate potential solutions Discharge Summary 1.
-Document a discharge summary with a 600-word reflection essay Review and feedback Project about the challenges associated with the patient's care and provided by Education MAPS TO their transition to home or another facility following their Director FM-5, FM-7 discharge.
-Weekly Clerkship 1.
-Demonstrate oral presentation skills Mid-rotation feedback Director Meetings 2.
-Demonstrated clinical reasoning skills summary MAPS TO 3.
-Demonstrate time management skills through work hours Clerkship Director FM-1, FM-2, FM-3, FM-4, evaluation FM-5 Review of duty hours
+Component mponent Learning objectives Inpatient Medicine MAPS TO: FM-1, FM-2, FM-3, FM-4, FM-5, FM-6, FM-7, FM-8 Recognize ill patients in the hospital setting and the need for rapid assessment and stabilization Perform complete history and exams on patients newly admitted to the inpatient service Develop comprehensive and prioritized differential diagnoses on hospitalized patients Interpret diagnostic tests performed on hospitalized patients Communicate effectively through oral and written documentation Complete at least one (1) discharge summary Performance rating/checklist Faculty assessment of communication skills Faculty assessment of discharge summary and feedback provided to the student using a rubric Required Patient Encounters MAPS TO: FM-1, FM-2, FM-3 Document at least sixty (60) inpatient encounters at the "perform" level of participation Document at least one (1) Hospital Admission and at least one (1) Hospital Discharge as a visit type Document at least one (1) from each of the following problem categories at the "perform" level of participation: abdominal pain, cellulitis, chest pain, chronic heart failure exacerbation, COPD exacerbation, dehydration, DKA/hyperglycemia, GI bleeding, mental status changes, pneumonia, sepsis, syncope, TIA/CVA/Stroke, unstable angina.
+Weekly review of patient logs in ETS Required Documentation MAPS TO: FM-1, FM-5, FM-7 Document at least two (2) transitions of care handoffs Document at least two (2) 2 interprofessional activities Document at least one (1) inpatient history and physical examination witnessed by a faculty member Weekly review of patient logs in ETS Educational Goals MAPS TO: FM-1, FM-3, FM-5, FM-8 At the beginning of the clerkship define one (1) educational goal including EBM resources to be used After the clerkship, self-assess progress on achievement of educational goal Identify systems errors and propose and evaluate potential solutions Review and feedback provided by Education Director Discharge Summary Project MAPS TO: FM-5, FM-7 Document a discharge summary with a 600-word reflection essay about the challenges associated with the patient's care and their transition to home or another facility following their discharge.
+Review and feedback provided by Education Director Weekly Clerkship Director Meetings MAPS TO: FM-1, FM-2, FM-3, FM-4, FM-5 Demonstrate oral presentation skills Demonstrated clinical reasoning skills Demonstrate time management skills through work hours Mid-rotation feedback summary Clerkship Director evaluation Review of work hours